faresbs/faresbs.github.io/_posts/2024-07-11-Rl-hands-on.md

 ### Algorithm

 Parameters: step size $\alpha = (0, 1]$, small greedy $\epsilon > 0$
-Initilize Q(s, a), for s reprenting all states and a representing all possible actions, arbitrarily except that Q(terminal, ) = max reward value.
+Initialize Q(s, a), for s representing all states and a representing all possible actions, arbitrarily except that Q(terminal, ) = max reward value.

 1. **Initialize** Q-values for all state-action pairs (Q-table).
 2. **Loop over episodes**: